 This post may contain affiliate links.
 Please read our disclosure policy.

 If you love shrimp, this easy-to-make Teriyaki Shrimp recipe will become your go-to shrimp recipe of all time because it only takes 20 minutes to make.
-A simple healthy shrimp recipe that’s perfect for the whole family to enjoy.
+It’s a simple recipe that’s perfect for the whole family to enjoy.

 top view shrimp teriyaki over a bowl of white rice with lemon garnishes